TonyBogdanov/transax/docs/introduction.md

 # Introduction
 `transax` is a JavaScript/TypeScript library for content internationalization & localization.

-It consists of two main phases: **Extraction** - allowing you to scan your project files and generate analysis on the used translation keys (like untranslated keys, unused keys, etc.), and **Translation** - which allows you to translate those keys into multiple languages at runtime.

-## General concept
-For its most basic use-case translating your project with `transax` is achieved by calling a globally available `$t` function with a translation key as the first argument.
-The function will return the translated string, or the key itself if no translation is found for the current locale.

 ## Features
 - **Framework-agnostic** &ndash; Pure JavaScript solution, so it can be used with any framework or library.
 - **Flexible** &ndash; Written in [TypeScript](https://www.typescriptlang.org), also works with both